zlrs/AppleDocumentationOutline/README.md

+Note: Apple added the outline view to its documentation website.
+Because the feature has been implemented, this project is now archived.
+Please do not use it.

+---
 # Apple Documentation Outline Helper
 Apple developers read [Apple Developer Documentation](https://developer.apple.com/documentation/) frequently in their daily work.
 Although the documentation is well written, it doesn't provide a content outline that help developers get the structure of the articles.